-Cloud or VPS (virtual private hosting) servers are more popular nowadays because of the ability they provide a user to fully & easily manage the installation and hosting various kind of software or projects at a convenient price.
-However, the thing to be noted that these VPS or cloud servers, for example, Google cloud, AWS, DigitalOcean etc. only provides a bare server with options to install different Linux distributions with root permissions.
+Cloud or VPS (virtual private hosting) servers are more popular nowadays because of the ability they provide a user to fully & easily manage the installation and hosting of various kinds of software or projects at a convenient price.
+However, the thing to be noted that these VPS or cloud servers, for example, Google Cloud, AWS, DigitalOcean, etc. only provides a bare server with options to install different Linux distributions with root permissions.
 Now it’s upon you what you want to do further on that.

 Apart from developing some applications, if you are not a developer and want to host your website or blog on Cloud hosting like Droplet of DigitalOcean then definitely you miss one thing i.e popular Cpanel.
-Albeit you can install the Cpanel/WHM on the DigitalOcean too but for that, you have to give license fee to Cpanel creators which is $20/month.
+Albeit you can install the Cpanel/WHM on the DigitalOcean too but for that, you have to give a license fee to Cpanel creators which are $20/month.
 However, Cpanel has its own benefits because of commercial support and regular security updates.
-But you can also choose some opensource CPanel alternative like Sentora.
-Although the Sentora is an opensource control panel, the premium support is available too.
+But you can also choose some open-source CPanel alternatives like Sentora.
+Although the Sentora is an open-source control panel, premium support is available too.
 The benefit of Sentora is you don’t have to pay for the software or updates.

 So, let’s see step by step guide to know how to install Sentora on Ubuntu or CentOS over the DigitalOcean Droplet cloud hosting.

-RightNow, the Sentora supports the CentOS 6, CentOS 7, Ubuntu 12.04 and Ubuntu 14.04.
+RightNow, Sentora supports CentOS 6, CentOS 7, Ubuntu 12.04, and Ubuntu 14.04.
 These are the officially approved Linux operating system where Sentora can work smoothly.
-Other Linux derivation can also be used base on the above given Linux distros but Snetora developer team will not be going to provide any kind of support to unsupported OS.
+Other Linux derivation can also be used base on the above given Linux distros but the Snetora developer team will not be going to provide any kind of support to the unsupported OS.